JeffreyIEscobar/Password_Generator/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please create an issue or submit a pull request.
+If you'd like to enhance or customize this application, feel free to fork this repository and submit a pull request.

 ## License